We have 45 places available for admission to the Reception Class and 40 places for the Nursery Class each year.

 All the information you need can be found at this web address: http://www.stockport.gov.uk/schooladmissions

-Reception Admissions places: closing date 15th January 2022 National Outcome day: 16th April 2022
+Reception Admissions places: The closing date was 15th January 2023 and the National Outcome day was 17th April 2023

 In – Year Admissions